jeneaadams/machine-learning-classes/README.md

 A list of classes in machine learning and statistics I've taken

 ## Fall 2019       BIO MEDICAL PHD
-   BIOL   571   TOPICS IN COMPUTATIONAL BIOLOGY
+   GCB   536   TOPICS IN COMPUTATIONAL BIOLOGY

    GCB    533   INTRO TO PROB AND STAT